bet4a/d3wiki/Upgrading-to-3.0.md

 });
 ```

-In V3, the callback function takes an additional argument, `error`.
-If there is an error fetching the requested resource, then the error argument contains information that you can use to diagnose the problem or inform the user, such as whether the file is missing or the server is unavailable.
-The second argument contains the contents of the resource.
-So, the simplest fix is to change the callback signature:
+In 3.0, the callback function now takes an additional argument, `error`.
+If an error occurs fetching the requested resource, the error argument will contain information that you can use to diagnose the problem or inform the user, such as whether the file is missing or the server is unavailable.
+The second argument contains the contents of the resource, as before.
+So, the simplest fix is to add "error, " to your callback:

 ```js
 d3.json("my-data.json", function(error, data) {